The sites you’ll see on our standard Normandy D-Day tour from Paris. Back to the Normandy D-Day Tour page.

 Visitors to Arromanches, located at what was code named Gold Beach, will appreciate seeing the huge undertaking of the invasion from the cliff top perspective.
 Interestingly, the town and bay have been important strategically to successive waves of Celts, Gauls and Vikings.

-The American Cemetery at Colleville-Sur-Mer
+The American Cemetery at Colleville-sur-Mer

+The most important stop on our Normandy d-day tour is the American cemetery.
 Situated above Omaha Beach, the American cemetery at Colleville-Sur-Mer honors the more than 9,000 servicemen who died during the campaign to liberate Normandy in the summer of 1944.

 The 172 acre site is not technically American property, but is owned and run by the American Battlefield Monument Commission.
 Graves are carefully noted on a grid map for visiting.
 Troops unaccounted for are honored on a Wall of the Missing.